 Original Question: "Ohana is a 15-month-old German Shepherd and she has had allergies since she was a pup.
-We have tried vet kibble, raw food, Apoquel, bathing twice a week, skin scrapping, blood tests, mite tests …and I can’t remember what else.
+We have tried vet kibble, raw food, Apoquel, bathing twice a week, skin scraping, blood tests, mite tests …and I can’t remember what else.
 She scratches all of the time and she has big bumps where she scratches a lot.
 Do you have any advice?!?" - Kelsey

 My first instinct is to question the diagnosis.
 It is actually uncommon for a puppy to develop allergies.
 We usually see allergies develop in dogs around the age of 3-5 years old.
 So it's not impossible, but certainly unusual for this to be allergies.